edubart/luamon/README.md

 ## Limitations

-The packages depends on POSIX and [Inotify](https://en.wikipedia.org/wiki/Inotify) API so it works only on systems that supports them, such as Linux.
+The packages depends on POSIX and Inotify APIs so it works only on systems that supports them, such as Linux.

 ## License
 MIT